 The extension of a planning permit requires the Responsible Authority to consider the current planning policy framework in deciding on whether to extend a permit.
 In this context, there is no ongoing need for transitional requirements to be included in permanent controls.

-14. Why were the interim controls extended in January?
 Why was the expiration date of the interim controls changed?

 Amendment GC48 implemented planning controls for the Yarra River on an interim basis.
 The purpose of introducing interim controls was to enable monitoring and review to occur before the controls becoming permanent.
 The schedules to the SLO and DDO were due to expire on 31 January 2021.